-A savings bank is basically a 'self-owned' institution, and its governance structure and the composition of its governing bodies differ from those of limited liability companies; see Section 7 of the Savings Banks Act which sets outs the bodies which a savings bank must have - a Supervisory Board (also termed 'committee of representatives' or 'board of trustees'), a control committee and a Board of Directors.
-The Bank's highest body is the Supervisory Board comprising EC holders, depositors, employees and representatives of the public authorities.
+A savings bank is basically a 'self-owned' institution.
+Its governance structure and the composition of its governing bodies differ from those of limited liability companies; see the Financial Institutions Act and what bodies a savings bank is required to have.
+The bank's highest body is the supervisory board comprising EC holders, customers, employees and representatives of the public authorities.

-The Supervisory Board sees to it that the Bank operates in line with its mission and in conformity with law, its articles of association and decisions of the Supervisory Board.
+The supervisory board shall see to it that the bank operates in line with its mission and in conformity with law, its articles of association and decisions of the supervisory board.

-The Supervisory Board has 43 members and 32 alternates with the following representation:
+The supervisory board has 43 members and 32 alternates with the following representation:

 - EC holders: 17 members and 10 alternates

-- county councils of Sør-Trøndelag, Nord-Trøndelag

-- and Møre og Romsdal: 8 members with 8 alternates
+- the county councils of Sør-Trøndelag, Nord-Trøndelag and Møre og Romsdal: 8 members and 8 alternates

-- depositors: 8 members with 8 alternates
+- customers: 8 members and 8 alternates

-- employees: 10 members with 6 alternates
+- employees: 10 members and 6 alternates

-According to the legislation, elected members must in aggregate reflect the savings bank's customer structure and other stakeholder groups and its role in society.
-At savings banks that have issued transferable ECs, at least one-fifth and not more than two-fifths of the members of the Supervisory Board must be elected by the EC holders.
-The Supervisory Board approves the Group's accounts, authorises the Board of Directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the Bank's Board of Directors, control committee and election committee.
-The Supervisory Board also fixes the remuneration for the above bodies.
-The members of the Board of Directors, the Group CEO, the control committee and the auditor are summoned to meetings of the Bank's Supervisory Board.
+According to the legislation, it is important that elected members should reflect the savings bank's customer structure, other stakeholder groups and its role in society.
+The supervisory board approves the group's annual accounts, authorises the board of directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the bank's board of directors and election committee.
+The supervisory board also fixes the remuneration for the above bodies.
+The members of the board of directors, the group CEO and the auditor are also summoned to meetings of the bank's supervisory board.
 They may participate in the proceedings but are not entitled to vote.
-The Supervisory Board chair presides over the meeting or, in the latter's absence, the deputy chair.
+The supervisory board chair presides over the meeting or, in the latter's absence, the deputy chair.

-Notice of meetings of the Supervisory Board is sent to its members and is available on the Bank's website at least 21 days ahead of the meeting.
-The intention is that proposals for resolutions and case documents that are dispatched should be sufficiently detailed and comprehensive to enable the members of the Supervisory

-Board to take a position on the matters to be considered.
-Minutes of the meetings of the Supervisory Board are also available on the Bank's website.
+Notice of meetings of the supervisory board is sent to its members and is available on the bank's website at least 21 days ahead of the meeting.
+The intention is that proposals for resolutions and case documents that are dispatched should be sufficiently detailed to enable the members of the supervisory board to take a position on the matters to be considered.
+Minutes of the meetings of the supervisory board are also made available on the bank's website.